Get information about your taxes, including what is taxable, pension information and how to access your tax slips online.

-These deductions are mandatory on employment earnings - regardless of the citizenship of the employee.
+- These deductions are mandatory on employment earnings, regardless of your citizenship.

-CPP and EI have maximum annual premiums.
+- CPP and EI have maximum annual premiums.
 Once those thresholds are reached, no deductions are made for the remainder of the year.
-Employees with earnings high enough for this threshold will see CPP and EI begin deducting again each January, until the threshold is reached again.
+If your earnings are high enough for this threshold, you will see CPP and EI begin deducting again each January, until the threshold is reached again.

 Exemption to CPP

-Employees already collecting their CPP can stop their CPP deductions by submitting a copy of their letter of acceptance from Service Canada to the Payroll office
+- If you are already collecting your CPP, you can stop your CPP deductions by giving the Payroll office a copy of your letter of acceptance from Service Canada.

-UBC is required to withold taxes from Non-Resident Employees in the same manner as Canadians.
-See the Canada Revenue Agency's Income Tax Information Circular for more information.
+- UBC is required to withhold taxes from non-resident employees in the same manner as Canadians.
+See CRA’s Income Tax Information Circular for more information.

-The exception to this is payments to residents of countries that have a reciprocal tax treaty with Canada.
-However, exemptions based on these treaties must be approved by the Canada Revenue Agency on an individual basis, and the waiver presented to UBC's Payroll department.
+- The exception to this is payments to residents of countries that have a reciprocal tax treaty with Canada.
+However, exemptions based on these treaties must be approved by CRA on an individual basis, and the waiver presented to UBC's Payroll department.
 See CRA's information on tax treaties.

 Rules for Tax Deductions and Exemptions

-Many of the things UBC pays on behalf of employees are taxable benefits - that is, the dollar value what the University pays is considered taxable income of the employee: List of Taxable Benefits.
-Administrators should also note how to report taxable benefits to Payroll.
+- Many things UBC pays on behalf of employees are taxable benefits, which means that the dollar value of what UBC pays is considered taxable income.